|Translation of the Swedish programme syllabus|

 |2.||Entry requirements |

-Bachelor degree including at least 90 credits in Tourism Studies as the main field of study and English B, or the equivalent.
+Bachelor's degree with a minimum of 90 credits in English as the main field of study, or the equivalent

 Knowledge and understanding

-On completion of the course, the student is able to:
+Upon completion of the programme the student is able to:

 Competence and skills

 The Master’s programme in English-Language Literature prepares the students for a number of different careers.
 The students develop academic research skills such as critical and analytical thinking, writing advanced texts in English, and information retrieval.
 In addition to these general skills, students gain expertise in the fields of multicultural Anglophone literature, culture and theory, and they learn to apply multidisciplinary research methods.
 As such, the programme prepares the students for a future academic research career.
 Upon completion of the programme students have knowledge and skills that make them competitive on both the domestic and international labour market.

 During the first semester of the program, theories and concepts that are central to colonial, postcolonial and multicultural literature are studied.
 In addition, students will enhance their knowledge of the academic discourses of English used to study literature and culture.
 The whole semester prepares the students for the advanced written project undertaken individually in the second semester (the Master’s dissertation).